Birth Month Herbs: Find Yours by Month

 Dill is commonly linked to rejuvenation and security, hallmarks of those born in September (Virgo-Libra).

-- Throughout ancient times, dill was believed to possess qualities to ward off evil spirits and protect against curses, with its lace-like blooms were thought to repel negative energy.
+- Throughout ancient times, dill was believed to ward off evil spirits and protect against curses, its lace-like blooms thought to repel negative energy.

-- Many cultures consider dill to be a lucky charm and use it in traditional ceremonies to attract wealth and good fortune.
+- Many cultures consider dill a lucky charm and use it in traditional ceremonies to attract wealth and good fortune.

 - Dill is often included in bridal bouquets.

-- In Greek and Norse mythology, dill is connected to strength, and known to be used in love potions
+- In Greek and Norse mythology, dill is connected to strength and was known to be used in love potions.

 RELATED PRODUCT: Good Luck Bracelet